jefferyfry/gcp-saas-bill/datastore-backup/README.md

 The pubsub service requires setting the environment variable **GOOGLE_APPLICATION_CREDENTIALS**.
 This is the path to your GCP service account credentials.

 The following roles are required:
-* Cloud Datastore Owner - Used to export from Cloud Datastore.
+* Cloud Import Export Admin - Used to export from Cloud Datastore.
 It is recommended that the roles be used assigned to a common service account.
 Then the service account file can be shared and mounted for all the services.

 Then create the kubernetes secret.